 Our hostel, is a laid-back backpackers place with basic accommodation.
 We want it to be a relaxed meeting place for everybody.
 Our staff are great and manage the lodge successfully; our task is to support them and help them to learn & grow in their jobs.
 We share our knowledge with our staff and together we try to make our lodge a home away from home.
 You do not need to work in the kitchen, bar or reception - our staff can manage fine but are always happy to learn new skills and constructive feedback.

 We are a social meeting place in Zomba, Malawi.
 Close to the big city of Blantyre (1 hr), Malawi's best safari park Liwonde (1 hr), Mulanje Mountains (2 hrs) and the beaches of Cape Maclear (3 hrs).
 The lodge is close to the centre of town where you can find banks, immigration office, post office and a big market.
 We are at the foot of Zomba Plateau where you can hike or camp to enjoy some cooler fresh air, beautiful scenery and stunning views.
 Zomba is a small town; the convenience of a city but not the hassle (no traffic jams here!).

-OUR COMMITMENT: we took over the lodge just almost 2 years ago.
+OUR COMMITMENT: we took over the lodge just more than 3 years ago.
 It already was a great lodge with a nice atmosphere, lovely staff & beautiful gardens, and some room for improvement.
 We have been working hard but it goes slowly and we still have many dreams like solar power and faster internet.
 Our main priority is SUSTAINABLE TOURISM.
 For us that means 1) job security, decent salaries and respect for our staff; 2) buy locally, save water & recycle; 3) keep dreaming of and working towards solar power, waste reduction & reforestation.
 All this, and of course offer our guests an informal meeting place where people can relax, enjoy and feel comfortable in a safe & clean lodge.